ERM – Supporting Environment, Social & Governance Risks in Mining

-Governance – legal compliance, ethics, transparency, anti-bribery and corruption (ABC).
+Governance – legal compliance, ethics, transparency, anti-bribery, and corruption (ABC).

-While different stakeholders are aligning with ESG, arguably its current focus is driven by the greater attention on environmental, social and governance-related issues and data demanded by investors and insurers.
+While different stakeholders are aligning with ESG, arguably its current focus is driven by the greater attention on environmental, social, and governance-related issues and data demanded by investors and insurers.

 Beyond financial viability, an organization’s ethics and culture are also under scrutiny and transparency is a must.
 And an increasing volume of regulation and legislative changes require companies not only to ensure legal compliance but develop a reputational position through which the confidence of investors is won.

-“Be it due to requirements such as the Task Force on Climate-related Financial Disclosures (TCFD)2 – just one of many international, national and sector-specific ESG standards or frameworks to be considered – placed on those who invest or lend money, or members of those financial organisations requiring increased transparency on where their money is being invested, ‘greenwashing’ will no longer cut it,” says Gordon.
+“Be it due to requirements such as the Task Force on Climate-related Financial Disclosures (TCFD)2 – just one of many international, national and sector-specific ESG standards or frameworks to be considered – placed on those who invest or lend money, or members of those financial organizations requiring increased transparency on where their money is being invested, ‘greenwashing’ will no longer cut it,” says Gordon.
 “This arrival of the financial world pushes many risks over their tolerance thresholds into the ‘action needed now’ territory, as if we do not take them seriously, we will lose our investment and potentially even our insurance.”

-‘ESG – Mining’s Opportunity’, a post based on a presentation by Dr Sarah Gordon and Jamie Strauss, CEO of Digbee, a data, research and ESG disclosure platform for the mining industry, at the Precious Metals Summit Europe 2020, puts the case for embracing ESG:
+‘ESG – Mining’s Opportunity’, a post based on a presentation by Dr. Sarah Gordon and Jamie Strauss, CEO of Digbee, a data, research, and ESG disclosure platform for the mining industry, at the Precious Metals Summit Europe 2020, puts the case for embracing ESG:

 “ESG is an opportunity, not just a threat… a demonstration and proof of ESG at the heart of its operations would lead to a re-rating, thereby diverting funds into this sector.
 This would mean mining companies see the reward of responsible and sustainable operations, in turn providing an opportunity to redress the image and perception of mining.

-Mining has a huge opportunity by placing ESG at the centre of its operations – from the investor’s perspective, looking for the impact reporting rather than sifting through the vast array of standards and frameworks is critical.
-A re-rating of the sector will divert funds into mining companies, thereby creating further impetus to ensure a sustainable and responsible future.3”
+Mining has a huge opportunity by placing ESG at the center of its operations – from the investor’s perspective, looking for the impact reporting rather than sifting through the vast array of standards and frameworks is critical.
+A re-rating of the sector will divert funds into mining companies, thereby creating a further impetus to ensure a sustainable and responsible future.3”